Monir-Shembesh/Monir-Shembesh/README.md

 ### Life progress:

 - 🔭 &nbsp; I’m currently working on a **University app**
-- 🌱 &nbsp; I’m currently learning Typescript in depth and preparing for AWS SAA;
+- 🌱 &nbsp; I’m currently learning Typescript in depth and preparing for AWS SAA
-- 💬 &nbsp; Ask me about anything tech related, I am happy to help;
+- 💬 &nbsp; Ask me about anything tech related, I am happy to help

 <br/>